Magoo, ‘Up Jumps da Boogie’ rapper and Timbaland collaborator, dies at 50 - WTOP News

-LOS ANGELES (AP) — The rapper Magoo, known for his work as one-half of the hip-hop duo Timbaland & Magoo and the hit song “Up Jumps da Boogie” featuring Aaliyah and Missy Elliott, has died.
-Magoo, who was pioneer of the ’90 and early 2000s Virginia rap scene, was 50.
+LOS ANGELES (AP) — The rapper Magoo, known for his work in the hip-hop duo Timbaland & Magoo and hit song “Up Jumps da Boogie” featuring Aaliyah and Missy Elliott, has died.
+Magoo, a pioneer of the ’90 and early 2000s Virginia rap scene, was 50.

-His wife, Meco Barcliff, told the New York Times Magoo had no known health issues beyond asthma and had not been feeling well that week.
-He died over the weekend in Williamsburg, Va.; investigators are still looking into his cause of death.
+His wife Meco Barcliff told the New York Times that Magoo had no known health issues beyond asthma and had not been feeling well before his death over the weekend in Williamsburg, Va.
+Investigators are still looking into his cause of death.

 Larry “Larry Live” Lyons, a close friend of Magoo’s who was also in the rap group Surrounded by Idiots (S.B.I.) with the late rapper, Pharrell Williams, and Timbaland (who went by DJ Timmy Tim at the time) shared a statement from Magoo’s family.

 “Magoo’s memory will forever live on and his music will continue to inspire & uplift us!
-We ask for your understanding and respect as we process this loss and celebrate the life of a remarkable individual & our beloved son.”
+We ask for your understanding and respect as we process this loss and celebrate the life of a remarkable individual & our beloved son,” the statement said.

 Magoo, born Melvin Barcliff, fell in love with hip-hop early on.
 Growing up in southern Virginia — at the time, a region that left a lot to be desired in terms of a rap scene — Magoo found kinship in like-minded teenagers such as Timothy Mosley (Timbaland) and later, other Virginia-based musical contemporaries like Pharrell and Missy Elliott.